caronvincent/todo-burbanie/README.md

 If category `{id}` does not exist, nothing happens and status 200 is returned.

+### GET /tasks/search

+Searches tasks.
+Query string search parameters are available:
+- `name`: tasks with name containing parameter
+- `description`: tasks with description containing parameter
+- `deadline`: tasks where deadline is parameter.
+Must be of format `YYYY-MM-DDTMM:SS`.
+- `category`: tasks where category is parameter.
+- `author`: tasks where author is parameter.
+Requires `ADMIN` role, returns status 403 otherwise.

+If client is not `ADMIN`, search will only find tasks belonging to client.

 # Testing

 All routes have accompanying tests.